A large portion of the Earth’s water is in the ocean.

 - Only about 0.036 percent of the planet’s total water supply is found in lakes and rivers

-The rest of the water on the planet is either floating in the air as clouds and water vapor, or is locked up in plants and animals and living things like humans
+The rest of the water on the planet is either floating in the air as clouds and water vapor, or is locked up or contained in plants and animals and living things like humans

 There’s also billions of gallons of drinkable water in bottles of water in shops on shelves around the world at any one time.